DeltaSignum/Dynamic-Zero/docs/glossary.md

 ---

-**Quantisation Level**
+**Scaling Level**
-The hierarchical architectural principle in which each assembly class (Block, Superblock, Megablock, etc.) represents a discrete quantised scaling level.
-All assemblies at the same quantisation level share identical topological and pneumatic principles, regardless of module count.
+The hierarchical architectural principle in which each assembly class (Block, Superblock, Megablock, etc.) represents a discrete scaling level.
+All assemblies at the same scaling level share identical topological and pneumatic principles, regardless of module count.

 ---